techtanzeel/collado-io/src/markdown/blog/iomando-20-behind/index.md

 Curiously enough, it is widely accepted in the "security parlance" that these two characteristics are always a tradeoff, you can't have it both ways.
 We thought like that, too.

-In our ideal world, the user logged in once and she wouldn’t need a password again.
+In our ideal world, the user logged in once and she wouldn't need a password again.
 But then, how you were reassured that she was who claimed to be in each future login?
 This was our main struggle.
-We knew we wanted something passwordless, but didn’t know how to make it work in order to ensure security in each subsequent login.
+We knew we wanted something passwordless, but didn't know how to make it work in order to ensure security in each subsequent login.

 Meet the verification code.

 ![iomando app 2.0 — passwordless login](./paswordless-login.jpg "iomando 2.0 features a passwordless login, the only thing the user needs to do is to enter the SMS code she receives the first time she logs in")

-When we tried to distill what security meant for iomando, we thought of a piece of information only the user knew (and remembered), but also something third parties wouldn’t have access to.
+When we tried to distill what security meant for iomando, we thought of a piece of information only the user knew (and remembered), but also something third parties wouldn't have access to.

 Eventually, we came up with the realization that flipped our previous assumption on its head: it wasn't necessary to think of the "secure element" as something the user knew when it could be something the user had.